wilsonmar/LoadRunner/random_birthdate_js/README.md

 ## <a name="random_birthdays"></a> Why Random Birthdays?

+Generating a birth date randomly can be useful and expedient during testing:

-A birthday may need to be generated even when it can be provided because each person's real birthday can be used as the basis for authentication and thus identity theft and thus needs to be protected as secrets.
+* <strong>Even when it can be provided</stropng>, a birthday is generated because each person's real birthday can be used as the basis for authentication, and thus needs to be protected as secrets.
-So generating a birth date randomly can be useful and expedient during testing.
+Generatating the date provides "cleansed" data for testing without exposing actual data values to possible identity theft.

+* Generating birthdates enable data values to have a pre-determined range of values that impacts how often certain processeing functions are invoked.

 ## <a name="date_techniques"></a> Date Handling Coding Techniques